-- Form: What is it like?

-- Observing, identifying, describing and categorizing.

-- Function: How does it work?

-- o Analyse the function, role, behavior and the ways in which things work.

-- Causation: Why is it like it is?

-- o Prompting students to ask "Why?" and of helping them to recognize that actions and events have reasons and consequences.

-- Change: How is it changing?

-- o Realization that we are growing up in a world where the pace of change is accelerating. - Connection: How is it connected to other things? - o Helps focus on the relationships within and among systems are often complex, and that changes in one aspect of a system will have consequences, even though these may not be immediately apparent; that we must consider the impact of our actions on others, whether at the immediate, personal level or at the level of far-reaching decisions affecting environments and communities. - Perspective: What are the points of view? - Helping students reject simplistic, biased interpretations, towards seeking and considering the points of view of others, and towards developing defensible interpretations. - Responsibility: What is our responsibility? - o This concept was selected because of the need to develop in students the disposition towards identifying and assuming responsibility, and towards taking socially responsible action.
-This concept is directly linked to the action component, one of the essential elements in the PYP curriculum.
+- Form: What is it like? - Observing, identifying, describing and categorizing. - Function: How does it work? - Analyse the function, role, behavior and the ways in which things work. - Causation: Why is it like it is? - o Prompting students to ask "Why?" and of helping them to recognize that actions and events have reasons and consequences. - Change: How is it changing? - Realization that we are growing up in a world in which the pace of change, both local and global, is accelerating. - Connection: How is it connected to other things? - O Helps focus on the relationships within and among systems are often complex, and that changes in one aspect of a system will have consequences, even though these may not be immediately apparent; that we must consider the impact of our actions on others, whether at the immediate, personal level or at the level of far-reaching decisions affecting environments and communities.

+- Perspective: What are the points of view? - Helping students reject simplistic, biased interpretations, towards seeking and considering the points of view of others, and towards developing defensible interpretations. - Responsibility: What is our responsibility? - This concept was selected because of the need to develop in students the disposition towards identifying and assuming responsibility, and towards taking socially responsible action.
+This concept is directly linked to the action component, one of the essential elements in the PYP curriculum. - Reflection: How do we know? - Challenges the students to examine their evidence, methods and conclusions for potential bias or other inaccuracy.